Joey Gallo Player Props: Twins vs. Guardians

 Joey Gallo At The Plate

-- Gallo has three doubles, a triple, seven home runs and 12 walks while batting .179.
+- Gallo is batting .176 with three doubles, a triple, seven home runs and 12 walks.

-- In nine of 23 games this year (39.1%), Gallo has reached base safely via hit, and that includes multiple hits twice.
+- In nine of 24 games this season (37.5%), Gallo has reached base safely via hit, and that includes multiple hits twice.

-- He has gone deep in 26.1% of his games this season, and 8.8% of his trips to the dish.
+- In 25.0% of his games this season, he has hit a home run, and 8.6% of his trips to the plate.

-- Gallo has had an RBI in six games this year (26.1%), including four multi-RBI outings (17.4%).
-He has also driven in three or more of his team's runs in three contests.
+- Gallo has had at least one RBI in 25.0% of his games this year (six of 24), with more than one RBI four times (16.7%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.